-If you’re new to Switzerland, getting your head around the tax system can be tricky.
+If you’re new to Switzerland, it might take some time to get familiar with their tax system, especially when it comes to income taxes.
 With taxes levied from three different sources and rates varying from one canton to another, it can be tough to figure out just how much duty you need to pay on your income.

-To discover how you can master your income taxes the Swiss way, read on for the following topics:
+To master your income taxes the Swiss way, read on for the following topics:

 - Income tax in Switzerland: overview and latest developments